About Compliance and Enforcement

 • take samples; and

-• require individuals with knowledge relevant to the inspection to furnish information orally or in writing.
+• require individuals with knowledge to furnish information orally or in writing.